Arts Education Policies

 Individuals who are experiencing symptoms of illness should stay at home and follow CDC guidelines for preventing the spread of viruses when sick.

 The guidance for community settings applies to any viral illness, not just COVID-19.
-Symptoms of a viral illness include: fever, chills, fatigue, cough, runny nose, and headache.
+Symptoms of a viral illness include: fever, chills, fatigue, cough, runny nose, and headache among others.

-Even with a positive COVID-19 test, you can go back to your normal activities in the community when:
+Even with a positive COVID-19 test, you can go back to your normal activities in the community when for at least 24 hours, both are true:

-1. Your symptoms are better for 24 hours AND
+1. Your symptoms are getting better overall, AND

 Registered participants acknowledge that The Umbrella is not responsible for any personal safety measures and is not liable for any spread of illnesses while on the grounds.The Umbrella reserves the right to end programs and access to the grounds, without notice, due to safety concerns or state regulations or mandates.